uwiger/gproc/doc/gproc.md

 Perform a select operation on the process registry

-When Arg = Contination, resume a gproc:select/1 operation (see [ets:select/1](http://www.erlang.org/doc/man/ets.html#select-1)
+When Arg = Continuation, resume a gproc:select/1 operation (see [ets:select/1](http://www.erlang.org/doc/man/ets.html#select-1)

 When Arg = <code><a href="#type-sel_pattern" docgen-rel="seetype" docgen-href="#sel_pattern/0">sel_pattern()</a></code>, this function executes a select operation,